binara-s/jenkins-with-k8s/README.md

-Setting up and using Kubernetes pods as Jenkins agents
+#Setting up Kubernetes Pods as Jenkins Agents

 Install the Kubernetes plugin for Jenkins.
 This can be done by navigating to "Manage Jenkins" > "Manage Plugins" > "Available" and searching for "Kubernetes".